-1 Study Configuration Multi-centre, mixed methods implementation study Setting The study setting is adult care homes (with and without nursing) in England Sample size estimate We aim to recruit 60 care homes across four geographical areas.
-East Midlands, Northumbria, SE London and West Midlands Number of participants 60 care homes which will have a reach of up to 1770 care home residents Up to 48 care home staff will take part in interviews NoMAD survey results from up to 200 care home staff Eligibility criteria Care Home Owners and staff inclusion criteria: Own Care Homes that hold long stay with old age and or dementia registration.
-Care home staff willing to attend ACTiON FALLS Collaboratives (AFC) Care home staff willing to provide consent Care Homes in the UK Care Home Owners exclusion criteria: Homes exclusively providing care for those with learning difficulties or substance dependency Homes with contracts under suspension with health or social providers, or that are currently subject to safeguarding investigations Homes with a significant proportion of beds taken up by health-service commissioned intermediate-care services Care Home staff inclusion criteria Employed by a Care Home participating in FinCH Imp study Employed in a caring role Care Home staff exclusion criteria Not employed directly by the care home e.g., agency worker or student Care Home residents' data pertaining to number of falls in each participating care home will be collected anonymously and residents will not be consented or recruited Description of interventions The intervention is the ACTiON FALLS programme delivered to care home residents by care home staff who have been trained in the ACTiON Falls programme.
-The ACTiON falls programme is a systematic falls risk checklist and action programme which includes: An ACTION FALLS intervention reference manual The ACTION FALLS Checklist and decision support tool (formally known as GtACH)
+Study Configuration Establish AFC communities of practice to continue after the study ceases only if proved useful Work with other stake holders such as the Academic Health Science Network and NHS E and I to explore how to drive the sustainability of the Action Falls programme in the real world.
+Multi-centre, mixed methods implementation study Setting The study setting is adult care homes (with and without nursing) in England Sample size estimate We aim to recruit 60 care homes across four geographical areas.
+East Midlands, North East, South London and West Midlands Number of participants 60 care homes which will have a reach of up to 1770 care home residents Up to 48 care home staff will take part in interviews NoMAD survey results from care home staff at participating care homes Eligibility criteria Care home owners and staff inclusion criteria: Own care homes that hold long stay with old age and or dementia registration.
+Care home staff willing to attend Action Falls Collaboratives (AFC) Care home staff willing to provide consent Care homes in the UK Care home owners exclusion criteria: Homes exclusively providing care for those with learning difficulties or substance dependency Homes with contracts under suspension with health or social providers, or that are currently subject to safeguarding investigations Homes with a significant proportion of beds taken up by health-service commissioned intermediate-care services Care home staff inclusion criteria Employed by a care home participating in FinCH Imp study Employed in a caring role Care home staff exclusion criteria Not employed directly by the care home e.g., agency worker or student Care home residents' data pertaining to number of falls in each participating care home will be collected anonymously and residents will not be consented or recruited